SkourtsidisGiorgos/IIoT-Data-Processing-System/README.md

 ## How to use

-After that, the app will start and you can visit the following urls (all in localhost):
+After that, the app will start and you can visit the following urls (all are links in localhost):
 - [Swagger UI](http://localhost:10000/streaming-iot/swagger-ui/index.html).
 Use the endpoints to send data to the app.
 - [App UI](http://localhost:10000/streaming-iot/overview).
 Navigate to multiple pages to see the functionality.
 Use the side menu to navigate.
 - [Grafana](http://localhost:3000) (username: admin, password: admin).
 Got to `Dashboards -> Manage` to see the available dashboards.